PrAnaVr0y/PrAnaVr0y/README.md

 - 👋 Hi, I’m @Pranavr0y
-- 👀 I’m interested in gay sex
+- 👀 I’m interested in software design and pentration testing
-- 🌱 I’m currently learning money making
+- 🌱 I’m currently learning Ruby
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collabrate on projects of any size
-- 📫 How to reach me - Please dont
+- 📫 You can send me an email pranav.k.roy161@gmail.com

 <!---
 PrAnaVr0y/PrAnaVr0y is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.